-Solves were though victorious, we endeavor to rise out of the shambles of war, and investigate how it all happened, the belored mother country will be sitting on our clear discussion of any of its members subscribe to the following continuous of the sitting on our clear discussion of Great Britain, when we will take our place as a decent Britain, when we will take our place as a decent Britain, when we will take our place as a decent Britain, when we will take our place as a decent Britain, when we will take our place as a decent Britain when we will take our place as a decent Britain when me will not only a place of the state of the place of the place sensit.
+Solves were though victorious, we endeavor to rise out of the shambles of war, and investigate how it all happened, the belored mother country will be sitting on our clear discussion of any of its members subscribe to the following check while Japan walloop us flat, and flugs the carcass of what once darest to call itself a nation, to the outstretched takens of Great Britain, when we will take our place as a decent Britain, when we will take our place as a decent Britain, when we will take our place as a decent Britain, when we will take our place as a decent Britain when me will not only be a senator use your brittenese to keep Page over here; he is pleasing to Carlegie, and what more would you?
+I deeply regreat to Garlegie, and what more would you?
+I deeply reg sensit.
 Less advertised turn ore real with many is the feeling of friendship between the American and the feeling of friendship between the American and the Freedman, and that feeling is justified by history.

 England should not by the flattering nuction to its soul that the Association of Sons of Pilizim Pathers, Society of King's Daughters and other societies or associations founded on sentiment forms a reserve guard for the perpetuation of English rule.
 America has its you destay, England has hers.

 This indignant, solouring uncrowed sovereign of the Golden State, where not even mere man places his feet on the needy of woman with impunity, writing the Star, suggests.

-With genenicly appreciated servility he wilmed out to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure of the tentors of the contemptouse cars of the British pressure of the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure of the tentors of the pressure and the contemptous cars of the British pressure of the tentors of the pressure and the contemptous cars of the British pressure of the tentors of the pressure and the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure pressure and the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure ALL SPRUCED UP FOR SCHOOL Domestic Science Department Daily Fashion News
+With genenicly appreciated servility he wilmed out to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure of the tentors of the contemptouse cars of the British pressure of the contemptouse cars of the British pressure present to the contemptouse cars of the British pressure of the tentors of the pressure and the contemptous cars of the British pressure of the tentors of the pressure and the contemptous cars of the British pressure of the tentors of the pressure and the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure pressure and the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure pressure to the contemptous cars of the British pressure

+ALL SPRUCED UP FOR SCHOOL